globalazure/communities/2024/AzureSevilla/index.md

 * 🎫Get your [FREE ticket](https://www.eventbrite.es/e/entradas-global-azure-sevilla-853577010817)
 * 🎙️Call for speakers - [https://sessionize.com/global-azure-sevilla-2024](https://sessionize.com/global-azure-sevilla-2024)
 * 💶Sponsors - We are looking for sponsors.
 Reach out to any of the [organizers](#organizers)

+## Agenda

+The agenda will be updated once the call for speakers has ended.

 ## Organizers